Choosing a Colour Scheme to Fit Your Website

 Now that you have completed your colour scheme, all you need to do is apply it.

-If you are struggling with this I would suggest creating your website layout in grayscale first so that you can wrap your head around the hierarchy.
-You can then begin experimenting with implementing your colours.
+If you are struggling with this I would suggest creating your website layout in grayscale first so that you can wrap your head around the website featured content hierarchy.

 Good Luck!